KittyGiraudel/site/_posts/2016-01-05-looking-back-at-2015.md

 🇳🇱 **April 2 — 5th**.
 I visited Amsterdam for the first time (yup, took some holidays directly after my start at ESPI ¯\\_(ツ)\_/¯).
 Lovely city, it goes without saying, although super crowded at that time of the year.
 I am likely to go back there for a talk in the next months.

+✒ **May 12th**.
+I signed a contract with SitePoint to co-author [Jump Start Sass](https://www.sitepoint.com/premium/books/jump-start-sass) with [Miriam Suzanne](https://twitter.com/mirisuzanne) (author of Susy grid engine), an introduction book to Sass which will be released in February this year (if all goes right).

 🔙 **May 29th**.
 I [moved my site back to Jekyll](http://hugogiraudel.com/2015/05/29/oh-jekyll-here-we-go-again/) after roughly a year on Mixture.
 Took it at an opportunity to freshen up the design and add a few features.
 Might seem like nothing, but we all know that the project we usually deal the less with is our own site. :)

 ❓**July 19th**.
 I opened a [Ask Me Anything](http://hugogiraudel.com/2015/07/19/ask-me-anything/) repository and replied to over 50 questions already.
 Feel free to add your owns!